Dollywood’s Spectacular Setting Makes Learning Fun!

 Dollywood offers a unique zoology lesson at the spectacular Eagle Mountain Sanctuary, home to the country’s largest collection of non-releasable bald eagles.
 Dollywood also is headquarters for the not-for-profit American Eagle Foundation which promotes the preservation of the bald eagle.
 A 1.5 million-cubic-foot natural outdoor aviary in the park’s Craftsman’s Valley area recreates the birds’ natural habitat, giving students the rare opportunity to see these magnificent birds up close and learn more about ongoing preservation efforts.

 Centuries-old history comes to life as Dollywood features dozens of craft demonstrations daily.
-Students visiting Dollywood can see master craftspeople practicing unique art forms like glass blowing, candy making, blacksmithing, leather crafting, candle making, wood carving and wagon making.
-During the fall, scores of artisans from across the country brings additional crafts to Dollywood’s Harvest Festival featuring the National Southern Gospel Celebration (Oct.
-2- Oct.
-31, closed Tuesdays).
+Students visiting Dollywood can see master craftspeople practicing unique art forms like glass blowing, candy making, blacksmithing, leather crafting, candle making, wood carving and pottery.
+During the fall, scores of artisans from across the country brings additional crafts to Dollywood’s Harvest Festival featuring the National Southern Gospel Celebration (Sept.
+30- Oct.
+29, closed Tuesdays).

 For music students, Dollywood is an ideal place to showcase their talents.
 Choral groups and school bands are invited to present a 20-minute musical performance at Dollywood throughout the season.
 It’s an excellent opportunity for students to apply the skills mastered in a classroom setting before a very enthusiastic audience—Dollywood guests!